ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ### software specific sills

 -   no software specific sills required

+or use one of the tables below

+**MRI / fMRI**

 | software   | level of expertise required   |
 |------------|-------------------------------|